marvinpinto-archive/puppetconf/puppetconf_2014.md

   - TO make a JIRA ticket, vs paging

-#### 2:20pm - DevOps Means Business - Gene Kim, IT Revolution Press & Nicole Forsgren Velasquez, Utah State University

-##### Date
-Tuesday September 23, 2014 2:20pm - 3:00pm

-##### Location
-Salon 7-9 (Lower B2)

-##### About
-In this session, we'll present the top predictors of business performance (spoiler alert: IT performance makes a difference!).
-Then we'll dive into behaviors that are proven to increase IT performance—such as continuous automated integration and testing—and those that had surprisingly little or no impact.
-This will help you assess the validity of tools and processes as you refine your DevOps practices.

 #### 3:10pm - The Seven Habits of Highly Effective Puppet Users - David Danzilio, Constant Contact

 ##### Date